Empowering Youth For The Future (EYFTF)

 HYC was founded thanks to the collaborative efforts of local service organizations and the ecumenical community.
 HYC immediately partnered with the local high school to determine and address the actual need of homeless youth in the community.
 Since then, HYC has created new and strengthened existing collaborations with community agencies, schools and businesses to provide a wide-range of services.
 In addition to providing basic needs, HYC helps youth identify and develop a plan for the future this may include college, vocational training or the military.
 HYC works with Phoenix Workforce Connections, West-MEC, Genesis Youth Program ,Goodwill Industries, local military recruitment offices and Maricopa County community colleges.
 HYC is in the process of expanding our partners to include local trade unions and specialty colleges.

 HYC provides mentors to help youth develop a step by step process for achieving their plan for the future.
 Mentors are members of the ecumenical community, service organizations and community volunteers.
 To address the housing need for unaccompanied homeless youth, HYC developed the Host Family program.
 HYC established partnerships between school organizations, service organizations and the ecumenical community within the school district to establish the host homes and provide a support network to assist with transportation, tutoring, meals and other needs.

-To increase community awareness, HYC will soon open the Teen Exchange to the public.
-HYC will work with the local high schools to secure donations, as well as customer support.
 If you would like to donate teenage or young adult clothing, hygiene items, school supplies or bikes, please drop them off at our offices any time Monday through Friday from 8:00 am until 4:00 pm.
 Watch our Facebook page for updates on the Teen Exchange.